opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 #### JDK 11

-OpenSearch builds using Java 11 at a minimum, using the Adoptium distribution.
+OpenSearch builds using Java 11 at a minimum, using the [Temurin/Adoptium](https://adoptium.net/temurin/releases/) distribution.
 This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 11 installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.
 This is configured in [buildSrc/build.gradle](buildSrc/build.gradle) and [distribution/tools/java-version-checker/build.gradle](distribution/tools/java-version-checker/build.gradle).

 ```
 allprojects {